BillHertzing/Bill.Hertzing.github.io/_drafts/how-i-setup-this-github-pages-blog-site-part-02.md

 1. Save the `footer.html` file
 1. Run `bundle exec jekyll serve --drafts`
-1. Validate the Site release version information appears at teh bottom of each page and each post, including the landing page.
+1. Validate the Site release version information appears at the bottom of each page and each post, including the landing page.

 ## Add `jekyll-include-cache` plugin